DC-Shi/cudaWaterMarkSample/README.md

 ## Project Technical Description

-In order to add watermark to the image, we'll do the following steps, illustrated below:
+In order to add watermark to the image, we'll do the following steps.
+- Read image
+- Split image into 3 channels (RGB)
+- For each channel, FFT forward.
+- In FFT images, add watermark using CUDA kernels to it.
+- Convert back from FFT watermarked images to normal channels (RGB).
+- Merge the channel and calculate difference.

+You can also have steps with images below:

 | Steps             |  Images |